fastbodin/anionic_clar_fullerene_ILP/README.md

 There are a some compiling flags you can change in `include.h`.

 ```
-// Input the maximum size of a fullerene you plan to read in
-constexpr int NMAX = 120;
 // For debugging purposes
 #define DEBUG 0
 #define DEBUG_DUAL 0